This Easy Football Cake is the perfect game day dessert! Use this simple step-by-step tutorial to make this recipe for your next football party!

-This Easy Football Cake is a moist chocolate cake topped with the Best Chocolate Buttercream EVER makes for the perfect plate of sugar to root for your favorite team with!
+This Easy Football Cake is a moist chocolate cake topped with the Best Chocolate Frosting EVER makes for the perfect plate of sugar to root for your favorite team with!

 With Super Bowl just days away, we’re all planning our menus and inviting people over for the